Onelinerhub/onelinerhub/nginx-lua/set-content-type-with-lua.md

-# Set content type with Lua
+# How to set content type

 ```nginx
 server {